 This depends on many factors such as how long you have had a problem, your diet and stress levels.
 Generally speaking you should notice an effect within 2-4 weeks.

 - Are Pukka Organic Wellbeing vegetarian or vegan?

 All our products are vegetarian.
 Chywanaprash contains honey and ghee (clarified butter).
 Ghee contains ghee made from organic milk.

 - Are Pukka remedies safe for a child to take?

 Generally we recommend that only children over 16 use our products at adult dosage unless you have the advice of a practitioner.

 - When is the best time to take the herbs and can they be taken with, before or after food?

 The best time to take the remedies is 15 minutes before food with warm water.
 If digestion is weak, take them after food with warm water.
 If you have forgotten, just take them at any time.

 - Can I take Pukka supplements if I am pregnant?

-We would advise against taking herbal remedies whilst you are pregnant without the advice of a practitioner.
+With the exception of the Pukka Motherkind pregnancy supplement which is safe throughout pregnancy, we would advise against taking herbal remedies whilst you are pregnant without the advice of a practitioner.